-In GRAVITY, Andrzej Tichý combines a short-form multi-faceted narrative of the chaotic outbursts within the relative order of society.
-The people in these stories all struggle to relate to the structures that layer the world and the human psyche.
-A man has an outburst of temper on a bus.
-A fugitive finds a colour wheel and gains insight from it.
-A social realist kills his friend with a hammer.
-A thief proclaims his innocence.
-The cleaners reluctantly clean up.
+In PURITY, Andrzej Tichý combines a short-form, multi-faceted narrative of the chaotic outbursts within the relative order of society.
+The people in these stories all struggle to relate to the structures that layer the world and the human psyche: a man has an outburst of on a bus; a fugitive finds a colour wheel and gains insight from it; a social realist kills his friend with a hammer; a thief proclaims his innocence.
+And, the cleaners reluctantly clean up.

 With weight as well as humour, people are depicted as fallen—those who are in the process of doing so, and those who are still waiting to fall—all against the foundation of a violent civilization that tries to seize the meaning of one’s own death sentence, rendered by Tichý with a fury of words akin to Thomas Bernhard.